sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/web_interface.md

 <div class="grid cards" markdown>

--   To check for the latest firmware published by Septentrio, please visit their [product page](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaic-x5#resources) for the mosaic-X5 module.
+-   To check for the latest firmware published by Septentrio, please visit their [product page](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaic-x5#resources) for the mosaic-X5 GNSS receiver.
 Users can click on the button below, to be redirected to the latest firmware for the mosaic-X5.

 	<article style="text-align: center;" markdown>
 	[:septentrio: Find the Latest Firmware](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaic-x5#resources){ .md-button .md-button--primary target="blank" }
 	</article>

--   Currently, at the time that this board was released, the firmware for the mosaic-X5 module was *v4.15.0*[^4].
+-   Currently, at the time that this board was released, the firmware for the mosaic-X5 GNSS receiver was *v4.15.0*[^4].
 Users can download [**version 4.15.0**](./assets/component_documentation/firmware/mosaic-X5_fwp_4.15.0.zip) of the firmware, by clicking on the button below.

 	[^4]:
 		For the latest firmware published by Septentrio, please visit their [product page](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaic-x5#resources).<br>